Skip to main content

 Let’s cut to the chase.
 For a standard pool cage installation in Southwest Florida, you’re typically looking at:

-These ranges assume standard 18/14 screen mesh, a typical mansard or flat roof design, and all necessary permits and inspections.
+These ranges assume standard 18/14 screen mesh, a typical mansard or flat roof design, and all necessary permits (including engineering plans) and inspections.

 What Affects Your Pool Cage Price?

-Every pool cage is custom-built to fit your specific space.
+Every pool cage is custom-built to fit your home.
 Here’s what drives the final number:

 1. Size and Dimensions

 This is the biggest factor.
-We calculate based on total square footage—walls plus roof area.
+Generally price is calculated based on total square footage, walls plus roof area.
 A taller cage (say, 12 feet vs 9 feet) uses more materials and requires more labor.

 2. Screen Mesh Type

 • 18/14 Standard Mesh – The baseline.
-Good visibility, blocks most insects.
+Good visibility, blocks those pesky mosquitoes and most insects.

 Not sure which screen is right for you?
 Check out our screen types comparison guide for a detailed breakdown of each option.